This is the most comprehensive list of Active Directory Security Best Practices online.

 How do you monitor events in Active Directory?

-Some log analyzers come pre built with Active Directory security reports and others you will need to build them your self.
+Some log analyzers come pre-built with Active Directory security reports and others you will need to build yourself.

 Here are some of the most popular log analyzers.

 With a good log analyzer, you will be able to quickly spot suspicious activity in your Active Directory environment.

 Here are some screenshots from an analyzer that I use.
 The first screenshot shows a spike in account lockouts.